GenericMappingTools/gmt/doc/rst/source/pstext.rst

 **pstext** plots text strings of variable size, font type, and orientation.
 Various map projections are provided, with the option to draw and annotate the map boundaries.
-PostScript code is written to standard output.
 Greek characters, subscript, superscript, and small caps are supported as follows: The sequence @~ toggles between the selected font and Greek (Symbol). @%\ *no*\ % sets the font to *no*; @%% resets the font to the starting font, @- toggles subscripts on/off, @+